openhab/openhab-docs/configuration/index.md

 ## Recommendations for New Users

-Here's some hints to avoid some pitfalls in the first place.
+Here are some hints to avoid some common pitfalls when starting out.

-* Start by modelling your house along the Semantic Model in Main UI.
+* Start by modelling your house using a Semantic Model in Main UI.
   Use it to create groups for rooms and apply proper semantic tags right away.
-  This will ultimately ease a lot of setup work in the long run as it'll allow for group functions such as "switch off lights in _kitchen" or _ground floor_ or _house_" and e.g. enables voice assistants to properly execute your instructions.
+  This will ultimately save a lot of setup work, as it will allow for group functions such as "switch off lights in _kitchen_" or _ground floor_ or _house_" and also enable voice assistants to properly execute your instructions.
-  Watch out to apply a consistent naming scheme right in the beginning.
+  Be careful to apply a consistent naming scheme right in the beginning.
-* use Main UI to manage Things - remember once initially configured, their configuration is not changing much over time.
+* Use Main UI to manage Things.
+Remember that once initially configured, their configuration will not change much over time.
-* run autodiscovery for _Things_ whereever offered so you don't have to enter all of them manually
+* Run autodiscovery for _Things_ wherever offered so that you don't have to enter all of them manually
-* also use Main UI to manage Items
+* Also use Main UI to manage Items.
-  You can use the import function to import `.items` files or snippets taken from other sources like e.g. the forum
+  You can use the import function to import `.items` files or snippets taken from other sources like the openHAB community forum.
 * Use VS code extensions to [edit rules, items and sitemap files](editors.html).
   You can also use any text editor or cloud based tool, but VS code extensions will work locally and help you by highlighting and cross-checking the file syntax.